anabramos/k9sisters-project/README.md

 Woman gives biscuits to two seated dogs: Photo by [Chewy](https://unsplash.com/@chewy) on [Unsplash](https://unsplash.com/)

 Dog treats on wooden table: Photo by [Susan Q Yin](https://unsplash.com/@syinq) on [Unsplash](https://unsplash.com/)

+## Acknowledgements

+Here I am going to write some nice things about people that helped me because apparently everyone does that